 In order to conduct this research I will gather sequences of the FLS2 gene from the 1001 genomes database - where there are genomic sequences involving 19 arabidopsis accessions available for download.
 By using these 19 accessions, I will have a better view of the protein sequence evolution over ecological space.
 The first step would be to align the sequences using a program like SeaView or SAMTools, and then to use the CodeML package in order to compute both the kappa and dN/dS values for the acessions.
 The next step would be to integrate the coding data into a phylogenetic tree in order to see the relationship between the sequences -- if there is indeed differentiation in coding sequences.
 If using the 19 accessions is not enough for a tree to be built reliably, then the SNP data from the 1001 genomes project could be used to infer another tree using more accessions from the 19 populations alongside calculating Tajima’s D if the SNP data are used alongside a Col-0 genotype to be used as the base sequence for comparison.
 At that point the data should give indications of polymorphic sites in the sequences which could then be loaded up into Pymol in order to visualize the polymorphic sites on the actual protein structure which would allow for a qualitative visualization of the residues in the structure.
 Using this methodology one would be able to discern what type of selection and constraints are being placed on this gene at the population level.

+Justin: This is an interesting system and you’ve got a toehold on some good analyses.
+The logic of the proposal seems unduly porous.
+The flagellin-detecting system would seem to be an excellent case in which a host-pathogen arms race produces the classic signature of positive selection, rapid amino acid replacement quantifiable by dN/dS, at the site of interaction with the pathogen.
+The rest of the protein would, as you say, be under purifying selection to maintain interaction with the MAP kinase downstream.
+Quantifying the signatures of selection here, and mapping these sequence-derived signatures onto a structure for FLS2, would be a strong proposal.
+It seems as though you’re leaning that direction, but the clear statement of what you plan to do isn’t quite there.
+Hope this is helpful; please feel free to seek me out if discussion would be useful. -- Allan

 References